krishaamer/green-filter-research/research/introduction.md

 -   80% of world population has a smartphone according to BankMyCell (2022) while 98% of Gen-Z owns smartphone Global Web Index (2017)

--   The latest IPCC report
+-   The latest IPCC report Calvin et al. (2023)

 -   Dimock (2019)